 Art Of Calligraphy means calligraphy or writing along with creating beauty, and the person who does this process is called a calligrapher, especially when calligraphy is a person’s profession.
-Sometimes it is difficult to understand calligraphy as an persian art.
+Sometimes it is difficult to understand calligraphy as Persian art.

-It seems that in order to understand and enjoy the visual experience of calligraphy, we must know that in addition to writing a text, calligrapher has tried to create a work of traditional art with aesthetic values.
+It seems that to understand and enjoy the visual experience of calligraphy, we must know that in addition to writing a text, calligrapher has tried to create a work of traditional art with aesthetic values.
 Is.
-Also, since this art has aspects of tradition at its heart, it must be distinguished to some extent from typography, which is based on modern graphic values and printed works.
+Also, since this art has aspects of tradition at its heart, it must be distinguished from typography, which is based on modern graphic values and printed works.

-Calligraphy is found in almost all cultures, but in the Orient, and especially in Islamic lands and Iran, it is very important among the visual arts.
-Islamic calligraphy and moreover Iranian calligraphy is a balance between all its components and elements.
+Calligraphy is found in almost all cultures, but in the Orient, and especially in Islamic lands and Iran, it is essential among the visual arts.
+Islamic calligraphy and Iranian calligraphy are a balance between all their components and elements.

 The balance between being useful and consumable on the one hand and its dynamism and deformation on the other; The balance between form and content, which with all its elegance and softness can provide the right shape for different meanings.

-Even the order of the words was determined on the basis of certain principles that were formulated and presented by the great masters in the “Art Of Calligraphy” and the “etiquette”.
+Even the order of the words was determined based on certain principles that were formulated and presented by the great masters in the “Art Of Calligraphy” and the “etiquette”.
 The placement of the words – “chair” – each line, though not entirely predictable and tasked – which was impossible – but in the form of “desirable taste” had its own proposed aesthetic context.

-While most of the conversion of ordinary words into artistic calligraphy was done by Iranians, Iranians gradually developed their own styles and methods in Art Of Calligraphy.
+While most of the conversion of ordinary words into artistic calligraphy was done by Iranians, Iranians gradually developed their styles and methods in the Art Of Calligraphy.

-Although these innovative methods and pens are popular in other Islamic countries, they are mostly related to Iran and its influential countries such as Central Asia, Afghanistan, Pakistan and India.
-In this region, calligraphy has always been considered as the highest form of visual arts and has a special subtlety.
+Although these innovative methods and pens are popular in other Islamic countries, they are mostly related to Iran and its influential countries such as Central Asia, Afghanistan, Pakistan, and India.
+In this region, calligraphy has always been considered the highest form of visual art and has a special subtlety.

 In Iran after the conquest of Islam, there was calligraphy in the style of abrogation.
 During the reign of the Ilkhanids, the religious papers of the books were first decorated with decorative designs.
-During the reign of the Timurids in Iran, calligraphy and calligraphy reached their peak.
+During the reign of the Timurids in Iran, calligraphy and calligraphy peaked.